flecoqui/test-proxy/README.md

 ## Introduction

-This repository contains the documentations and the code to deploy either a Squid proxy (https://www.squid-cache.org/) and or mitmproxy (https://mitmproxy.org/) in your Azure Subscription.
+This repository contains the documentations and the code to deploy either a Squid proxy (https://www.squid-cache.org/) and or a mitmproxy (https://mitmproxy.org/) running in a virtual machine in your Azure Subscription.

-If you need to deploy services and applications in Azure behind a proxy.
+If you need to test, deploy services and applications running behind a proxy.
 You could test this deployment using proxies deployed from this repository.
 Moreover, from a security perspective, those proxies could be used to capture all the endpoints used by your applications or services in checking the proxy log file 'access.log'.

 By default, with the Squid proxy is configured and deployed to support end-to-end SSL handshake.
 With this configuration the client applications will accept the connection to the services through the proxy as it's an end-to-end SSL handshake.
 ![Windows](./docs/README/squidproxy-small.png)

-At least, with mitmproxy, it's possible to decrypt the SSL traffic.
+At least, with the mitmproxy, it's possible to decrypt the SSL traffic.
 In that case, the SSL handshake occurs between the mitmproxy and the services.
 ![Windows](./docs/README/mitmproxy-small.png)

 This document contains the following chapters:

 - How to use Dev Container in Visual Studio Code: from your Dev Container, it will be easier to deploy and test your proxies
 - How to deploy and test the proxy infrastructure